| Last updated date: | Reason for update: |

 Department or entity

-Name of the Department or Commonwealth Body on behalf of which the application is being made.
-It may include further information for ease of identification e.g. Division, Branch, Section etc.
+Name of the Department or entity on behalf of which the application is being made.
+It may include further information for ease of identification, e.g. Division, Branch, Section.
+The applicant/licence holder should provide their ABN or name listed on the Commonwealth entities and companies Directory.

 Portfolio